Front Office Staff

 What I love learning about people is where they come from, their story.
 This fascinates me because I realize that society often misjudges people, and I believe that knowing their story leads to better understanding.

-In Ms. Sullivan’s free time she enjoys traveling.
+In Mrs. Guerra’s free time she enjoys traveling.
 She has traveled to France, London, Germany, Switzerland, and the Bahamas.
 Switzerland is her favorite place so far but she is excited to travel to other places in the near future.
 Through exploring places outside of the United States, she has developed a passion for ending poverty in all its forms everywhere which is Goal #1 from the UN 2030 Sustainable Development Goals.
-Ms. Sullivan is a huge sports fan too….GO HEELS!
+Mrs. Guerra is a huge sports fan too….GO HEELS!
 She loves to spend her time cheering on the Heels at home football and basketball games!

 Mrs. Vaughan was born in Pennsylvania, but grew up right here in Raleigh.
 She attended The University of North Carolina at Wilmington, where she received her Bachelor’s degree in Elementary Education, as well as her Master’s degree in Curriculum and Instructional Supervision.